 Andrée excused herself, and went to greet him.
 She paid for the bread, and then told Madame Dubois she’d return in a moment, after a coffee break.

 She always made coffee when the baker’s boy delivered 2 baguettes.
 It was a special occasion when he delivered 2 baguettes, and worth the coffee rations.
 She closed the door and torn open the small loaves, chewing quickly.
 Inside one of the loaves, the baker had concealed a note.
 The baker was a member of the Resistance, and the intelligence hub of the region.
 Quickly, Andrée read the few words and memorized the code and coordinates.
 Then, she rolled the note into a tiny ball with her fingers, and swallowed it, washing it down with the last of her bread and coffee.
 She had been called on yet again.
 A package was on his way through to England, and she was needed.

 When Madame Dubois’ hair was finished, Andrée closed the shop and pulled her prized bicycle from the back.
 She cycled over to Mimi’s house.

 Mimi, or more properly Madame la Comtesse de la Tour de Montparnasse, hadn’t always been an active member of the Resistance.
-In a sense, the Germans made her into one when they shot her husband – Le Comte – and brought him to her chateau just outside town.
+In a sense, the Germans made her into one when they shot her husband – Le Comte – and brought his body to their chateau just outside town.
 It was an accident, they said, and left.
-An accident.

 Andrée tapped quickly on Mimi’s door and entered.
 When she saw Mimi, she explained that they were needed that night.
 But of course, said Mimi, and why not?
 Everyone wants to visit Mimi.
 Wasn’t this their hundredth visitor?
 She should throw a party.
 She’d almost relish going to prison and putting an end to the hiding and lying.
 Oh, yes, Mimi had a dark sense of humour.